 - (1) If the cement is still wet, you can see the smooth place where the opposite tooth bit into it.
 Scrape the cement away from this place. - (2) If the cement is dry, have the person bite on a piece of carbon paper.
-If there is too much cement, the carbon paper will darken the cement.
-Scrape away that extra cement.
+If there is too much cement, the carbon paper will darken the extra cement but not the surfaces of the nearby teeth.
+Scrape away the extra cement.